-The Local Transport Plan for Kent 2011 onwards will be key to the production of the transport elements in the core strategy and will supplement the guidance found in PPS1 with regards to emissions from developments.
+The Local Transport Plan for Kent 2011-16will be key to the production of the transport elements in the core strategy and will supplement the guidance found in PPS1 with regards to emissions from developments.
 The LTP long term vision will be aligned with the LDF development objectives, so that it coordinates the transport and planning goals within the statutory process.

-The importance of air quality in the development of policy documents was recently raised in the House of Commons Environmental Audit Committee report $(2010)^{10}$.
+The importance of air quality in the development of policy documents was recently raised in the House of Commons Environmental Audit Committee report (2010)12.
 It emphasises that "air quality targets will not be met without a significant shift in transport policy" and that "what is needed is the political will to make this a priority and to commit the resources to address it now so that we can reap the benefits of improved health".
 The report also highlights the need for better understanding of air quality issues.

-3.4 Kent Environment Strategy 2003
+3.4 Kent Environment Strategy

-The Kent Environment Strategy11 was drawn up by Kent County Council in partnership with Kent Local Authorities and includes objectives relevant to air quality:
+The Kent Environment Strategy13 was first drawn up in 2003 and was significant revised recently by Kent County Council in partnership with Kent local authorities and other organisations.
+The strategy includes objectives particularly relevant to air quality: